eeljen/spacemacs/README.md

 my .spacemacs file

-run ./copy.sh to copy ~/.spacemacs to the folder
+run ./copy.sh to copy ~/.spacemacs into the project

 run ./place.sh to put the projects .spacemacs file into place